fredoliveira/commonplace/wiki/markdown_test.md

 ## This page is a markdown example

 This page tests the rendering and displaying of Markdown content.
-It is called `markdown_test.md` and you are free to delete it.
+It is called `markdown_test.md` and it's okay to delete it.
 It is also a pretty good example of how to structure content using markdown syntax, so you can also use it as a learning tool.

 ### This headline separates things